 • Requires dedicated resources for monitoring activities

-• May be seen as burdensome without clear benefits
+• It may be seen as burdensome without clear benefits

 12. Delphi Technique

-The Delphi Technique is a structured communication technique originally developed as a systematic, interactive forecasting method based on a panel of experts.
+The Delphi Technique is a structured communication approach created as an interactive, systematic forecasting process using a panel of experts.

 Features